 Past students have gone on to work as: theatre producers, actors, directors, performers, playwrights, stand - up comedians, casting agents, event managers, arts administrators, community theatre officers for local councils, drama teachers, researchers, animateurs, public relations, drama therapists and academics.

 As you can see, there are a wide number of theatre related work opportunities for which this programme would be an excellent first degree.

-The subject team also has well established links with theatre venues and companies in London and the UK and you will be able to draw on these relationships in order to undertake your work placement at level 3.
+The subject team also has well established links with theatre venues and companies in London and the UK and you will be able to draw on these relationships in order to undertake the right work placement for you at Level 3.

-The sandwich placement option is not available on this course, but a career focussed work experience module is offered - DR3604 Placement and Professional Development:
+The sandwich placement option is not available on this course, but a career focused work experience module is offered - Professional Experience and Development.